Croatia, Croatia: What to pack, what to wear, and when to go [2024]

 July

-If you visit Croatia during July, you might find that it is warm.
+If you vacation in Croatia during July, you may see that it is a perfect temperature.
 Temperatures tend to hover around the high 70s F (mid 20s C) during the day, while at night they can dip into the high 50s F (mid 10s C).
 Humidity is generally around 50 during the day.
-In terms of precipitation, you can expect it to rain regularly.
+In terms of precipitation, you can expect it to rain about a third of the time.

 What to wear/what to pack: